akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 * `Properties`: Define the label of your export profile
 * `Permissions`: Set permissions to allow specific user groups to execute or edit your export profile (Enterprise Edition only).
 * `Global settings`: Define the max number of lines per file you want, the field delimiter (CSV format only) and the field enclosure character (CSV format only).
-* `Product selection`: Use the provided filters to decide which products will be exported (see dedicated section below for more information).
+* `Product selection`: Use the provided filters to decide which products will be exported (see [Focus on "Product selection" section](tailored-export.html#focus-on-product-selection-section)").
-* `Export structure`: Build your export structure (see dedicated section below for more information).
+* `Export structure`: Build your export structure (see [Focus on "Export structure" section](tailored-export.html#focus-on-export-structure)").
 * `History`: Display the modifications made by any user on your export profile.

 ### Focus on 'Product selection' section

 In this tab, you can select the products which will be exported.
-A certain number of filters are available, helping you to refine your product selection, such as family, category, status, completeness or even insert a list of identifiers.
+A certain number of filters are available, helping you to refine your product selection, such as family, category, status, completeness, data quality or even insert a list of identifiers.
 You can also add new attributes to use them to filter your products.

 ::: tips
 Note that you can now select any category from any category tree available in your PIM, including categories that aren't linked to a channel.